 Wanda and Will had fun with their game.
 They thought of what they would do if they got to visit other wild animals.
 They would walk with a woodchuck.
 They would wave with a whale.
 They would love to take a walk with their wild friends.
 They made pictures of their pretend walk with wild animals, and then they made up a song.
 What would you do if you could visit a wild animal?

-As you listen to the song, create movements to go with it.
+Teach the song and create movements to go with the song.

 The stretchy band is a movement prop that PreK, Kindergarten, and Grade 1 children LOVE!